-The Sabi Sands is a private game reserve that shares a 50-kilometre or 31-mile unfenced border with the legendary Kruger National Parkin South Africa.
+The Sabi Sands is a private game reserve that shares a 50-kilometre (31-mile) unfenced border with the legendary Kruger National Park in South Africa.
 It is known for delivering consistently rewarding Big 5 game viewing and is considered one of the best safari areas in the country.
-One any given day, the thousands of animals that live in the Greater Kruger area are free to wander as they have for centuries, thrilling wildlife lovers with incredible sightings and gorgeous photographs.
+On any given day, the thousands of animals that live in the Greater Kruger area are free to wander as they have for centuries, thrilling wildlife lovers with incredible sightings and gorgeous photographs.

-The Sabi Sands offers the best of both worlds: game can come and go as it pleases but visitor numbers are very limited, giving you excellent game viewing in an uncrowded area.
+Sabi Sands offers the best of both worlds: game can come and go as it pleases but visitor numbers are very limited, giving you excellent game viewing in an uncrowded area.
 But what makes it so sought after and why are prime lodges in peak season booked up months in advance?

-1. What is the size of Sabi Sands?
+1. How Big is Sabi Sands?

 Kruger is a national park, meaning it is administered by the South African government.
 It is open to the public and thousands of visitors arrive every year in cars and busses to drive themselves around.
 Night drives and nature walks are not allowed, and accommodation is in public campsites run by the South African National Parks Board.

 The Sabi Sands, on the other hand, is privately owned and managed.
 Only guests staying at its lodges are permitted to enter and no day visitors or self-drivers are allowed.
-Guides can undertake exciting safari activities like spot-lit game drives to seek out nocturnal animals and nature walks to find smaller fauna and flora often overlooked in a vehicle.
+Guides can undertake exciting safari activities like spot-lit game drives to seek out nocturnal animals, and nature walks to find smaller fauna and flora often overlooked in a vehicle.

-3. Will we have the reserve to ourselves?
+3. Will We Have the Reserve to Ourselves?

-One of the few parts of the Sabi Sands that is considered really ‘private’ is Mala Mala – no other lodges’ vehicles are allowed into Mala Mala’s areas.
+One of the few parts of the Sabi Sands that is considered really ‘private’ is MalaMala – no other lodges’ vehicles are allowed into MalaMala’s areas.